2. everyday work & motivation

 What is particularly challenging on a day-to-day basis?

-Is there a situation that has stayed with you to this day?
+Is there a situation that stays with you to this day?

 3. behind the scenes of care